 IR35 is a tax avoidance legislation which was introduced as a way to combat ‘disguised employment’.
 If your contract is deemed inside IR35, your end hirer will be responsible for paying tax and National Insurance on your behalf, and will become your employer (for tax purposes).

-In April 2020, the private sector reforms are changing the responsibility for determining the status of an assignment from the contractor to the end hirer.
+The impending private sector reforms are changing the responsibility for determining the status of an assignment from the contractor to the end hirer.
 This change will bring the private sector in line with the public sector reforms in 2017.

 What could the private sector reforms mean for me?